 Work-family balance

 Across the board, women report that the biggest barrier to paid work is the struggle to balance it with family responsibilities.
-Work such as childcare, cleaning and cooking are necessary for a household’s survival – and therefore for the wellbeing of societies as a whole – but women still shoulder the brunt of this often invisible and undervalued workload.
+Work such as childcare, cleaning and cooking are necessary for a household’s welfare – and therefore for the wellbeing of societies as a whole – but women still shoulder the brunt of this often invisible and undervalued workload.

 Marital status